-Financial crime training including sanctions restrictions, anti-bribery and anti-money laundering is provided for all new starters and risk based training, tailored to specific roles is provided regularly thereafter.
-Chubb's training has a strong practical dimension, including case studies and knowledge testing.
+Financial crime training including sanctions restrictions, anti-bribery and anti-money laundering is provided for all new starters and risk-based training, tailored to specific roles is provided regularly thereafter.
 Training material is reviewed periodically to ensure consistency and effectiveness and is updated when required to ensure that it is relevant and up to date.